lynchaj/nhyodyne/6502PROC/README.md

    >0378 8E
    L (SEND FILE DOS65.S19)
    G D000 (OR W XX to write os to a specified device)

-   TODO:
-        * COMPLETE DOS/65 STORE AND BOOT FUNCTIONS FOR FLOPPY.

 # Items left on the DOS/65 To Do list: